AgentFlounder/TakeAction/README.md

 https://www.reddit.com/r/50501/comments/1ish15s/solidarity_stars_protest_218228_to_gain_momentum/

+Feel free to boycott x.com and Tesla.
+Also many orgs are locally protesting outside of Tesla dealerships.

 ## Organize

 Organizing a Protest:.I have never done it.
 I would start with looking for experienced local groups first.
 If for some reason there aren't any, I guess this guide could help: https://commonslibrary.org/organising-your-first-protest/